 And they took him and threw him into a pit.
 The pit was empty; there was no water in it.
 Then they sat down to eat.
 Genesis 37:25-25a

 Consider how callousness starts.
 Brothers and sisters, even very young, reach out to hit their sibling and discover a surprising sense of glee when they realize they can make them cry.
 Good parents come and try to instill empathy.
-“What you did hurt your sister.
+“You hurt your sister.
 Tell her you’re sorry!”
 And yet, the apology is hard to muster.
 Cruelty is in our fallen nature.

 How will I develop keen sensitivity to others’ pain?
-How will I feel anothers sadness when I see pools of tears in their eyes?
-How will I feel enough remorse when my need for revenge caused me to injure someone beyond human repair?
+How will I feel another’s sadness when I see pools of tears in their eyes?
+How will I feel enough remorse when my need for revenge caused me to injure someone profoundly?
 How will I come to regret an angry outburst against my child when I hear him whimpering in his room?
-Without God, callouses of my heart grow thicker with the years.
+Without God, the callouses of my heart grow thicker with the years.
 I can hear weeping and still walk away unmoved.

-Keep nudging me, Jesus.
-Keep asking, “Do you see it?
-Do You feel it?”
 Make me more aware of what moves you.
-In Jesus’ name, Amen
+Amen